mennosmit-dev/AI-Engineer-Certificate/01_Machine_Learning_with_Python/README.md

 ## 📂 Contents: The coding projects I worked on (20 projects).

 - `simple_linear_regression.py`: Using simple Linear Regression to predict co2 omission for a car (part 1).
+Best R-squared 0.68.
 - `mulitple-linear-regression`: Predicting co2 omission for car using several features simulateneously (part 2).
+Best R-Squared 0.89.
 - `logistic_regression`: Predicting churn of customers in telecommunications company.
 - `multi_class_classification.py`: Multi-Class Classification: building the OvsAll, OvsO and mulinomial logistic regressions for obesitas level prediction.
 - `decision_trees.py`: Building a decision tree for prescribing the correct medical drug.